JaimeTorrealba/tres-fps-controls/README.md

 ...
 ```

-This will make your model update their position each time you move.
+This will make your model update its position each time you move.

 :::warning
-Normally you should set up the z axis, so the model will be in front of you camera.
+Normally you would set up the z axis, so the model is in front of you camera.
 :::

-### Expose Methods
+### Expose methods

 Do you still need more configurations?

-We provide all the methods for you, so you can use it as you like
+We provide all the methods for you, exposed by the component, so you can use them as you like.

 ```
   root: PointerLockControlsRef,